rossaddison/yii2-house2house/README.md

 **Why are the auth tables important?**

 They are the soul of RBAC (Role Based Access Control).
-After the admininstrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.
+After the administrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.

 So the **yii migrate-db-namespaced** command will create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, policing partners, ready to flex their roles and administer 'allowed to' and 'denied' permissions.
 The auth_rule table is for finer conditions.
 This command also creates the sjaakp/pluto user table and the works tables, and also the paypal tables which although not possibly used are important for the package to run.